Who We Are

 Some people have given up hope that this cycle of dysfunction can be stopped.
 No Labels has not.

 Our political leaders respond to incentives, just like everyone else.
-In today’s system, politicians who instigate conflict are rewarded with campaign cash and party support.
+In today’s system, politicians who incite conflict are rewarded with campaign cash and party support.
 Those who forge cooperation are punished with attack ads and primary challenges.